google/go-cloud/internal/website/content/howto/runtimevar/_index.md

 ## Opening a Variable {#opening}

-The first step in watching a variable is to instantiate a [`*runtimevar.Variable`][] for your service.
+The first step in watching a variable is to instantiate a portable [`*runtimevar.Variable`][] for your service.

 The easiest way to do so is to use [`runtimevar.OpenVariable`][] and a service-specific URL pointing